aselsche/aselsche/README.md

-- 👋 Hi, I’m @aselsche
+- 👋 Hi, I’m Asel Connolly
-- 👀 I’m interested in learning about data analytics and project management.
+- 👀 I’m interested in data analytics tools and applying them in projects.
-- 🌱 I’m currently learning cool things about Data Analytics!
+- 🌱 I’m currently learning cool things about Data Analytics at UNC Chapel Hill Boot Camp!
-- 💞️ I’m looking to collaborate on projects where I can utilize my new skills obtained at my current Bootcamp in Data Analytics.
+- 💞️ I’m looking to collaborate on projects where I can utilize my new skills.
 - 📫 How to reach me: email me!

 <!---